Kvarnholmen (Nacka)

 Kvarnholmen is a peninsula on the western part of the Nacka Municipality, south-east of Stockholm, Sweden.
 It is surrounded by the Saltsjön to the north and by the Svindersvik bay to the south.
 It used to only be connected in the south-west, but a permanent bridge now connects it in the south-east to the rest of Nacka.

+History

 The modern history of Kvarnholmen starts with the foundation of the mill Qvarnen Tre Kronor in 1897.
 1922 the mill was bought by Kooperativa Förbundet, developing the peninsula into a mix of food industry sites and a residential area in the functionalist architectural style for the company's workers.
 The food production on the peninsula stopped in 1992.

 Since 2007 Kvarnholmen has been developed into a new residential area by keeping some of the old industrial buildings and transforming them into residential buildings as well as covering the unused green areas with new residential buildnings.
-Today Kvarnholmen has about 2.655 inhabitants In 2040 the number of inhabitants is expected to grow to over 5.000 people.
+Today Kvarnholmen has about 2,655 inhabitants.
+By 2040, the number of inhabitants is expected to grow to over 5,000 people.